 Figure 4.9 below describes the percentage of households owning a radio by district.
-In Gakenke district, 65.3% of households own a radio.
-The national average of households owning a radio is 46.7% while in urban areas it is 50.7% and in rural areas 45.9%.
-The top-ranked district with the highest percentage of households owning a radio is Nyagatare district (69.5%).
+In Gicumbi district, 62.3% of households own a radio.
+The national average is 46.7% while in urban areas it is 50.7% and in rural areas 45.9%.
+The top-ranked district on this indicator is Nyagatare with 69.5%.